-The client web application is provided as the IBM Universal Access Responsive Web Application asset, which is updated at more regular intervals than IBM Cúram Universal Access and the IBM Cúram Social Program Management Platform platform on the SPM server and has its own version numbering scheme.
+The IBM Universal Access Responsive Web Application client asset is updated at more regular intervals than IBM Cúram Social Program Management Platform and the IBM Cúram Universal Access application module and has its own version number scheme.

-This online documentation applies to the most recent version of Universal Access with the IBM Universal Access Responsive Web Application.
-For previous versions in PDF format, see IBM Universal Access Responsive Web Application PDFs in the IBM Cúram Social Program Management PDF library.
+Note: Online documentation for Universal Access is provided for the most recent version only.
+To read the documentation for older versions of the Universal Access Responsive Web Application asset, or IBM Cúram Universal Access with the classic client application, see the IBM Cúram Social Program Management PDF library.